efficient/HERD/README.md

 original [paper describing HERD](http://dl.acm.org/citation.cfm?id=2626299) appeared in *SIGCOMM'14*.

-**Important: Please use the new and improved (up to 83% faster) version of HERD from our [USENIX ATC 16 paper](https://www.usenix.org/system/files/conference/atc16/atc16_paper-kalia.pdf).
+**Important: This code is not maintained anymore.
+Please use the new and improved (up to 83% faster) version of HERD from our
+[USENIX ATC 16 paper](https://www.usenix.org/system/files/conference/atc16/atc16_paper-kalia.pdf).
 The code is available [here](https://github.com/efficient/rdma_bench/tree/master/herd).**